 - Broadband Deployment (portal.ct.gov/DEEP/Energy/Broadband-Deployment): Progress toward universal access to affordable Internet, with resources for residents, partners, state leaders, and providers.

 - Broadband Mapping (BroadbandMaps.CT.gov): Office of Policy and Management’s frequently updated dashboard of Internet availability, town-level ACP enrollment, and more.

-To address this challenge, the Commission has developed a Digital Equity Toolkit.
-This document provides a set of recommended steps and resources to help communities get students of all ages online outside of school, with access to high-quality devices and the skills to make the best use of these learning tools.
-The Commission's Remote Learning page provides up-to-date resources for districts to connect students, including a guide for purchasing cellular hotspots to help leaders compare private-sector solutions.
+- Digital Equity Toolkit: Provides a set of recommended steps and resources to help communities get students of all ages online outside of school, with access to high-quality devices and the skills to make the best use of these learning tools.

 - Connecticut Libraries and Partners for Digital Equity (sites.google.com/view/CTLibrariesPartnersDigEquity): Community of practice for libraries working to close the digital divide.

 - National Digital Inclusion Alliance (www.DigitalInclusion.org): Monthly training, toolkits, and best practices to support digital inclusion efforts.